On the minimal Blow-up rate for the 2D generalized Zakharov- Kuznetsov model: Introduction and main results

 \subsection{Main Result}

-In this work we provide a lower bound on the blow-up rate for solutions to mZK in 2D.
-Our analysis relies on the local well-posedness results of Linares and Pastor \cite{Linares2009} in $H^s,$ $s>3/4$.
-The approach is to start with some important linear estimates given by Faminskii \cite{Faminskii}, and then move on to non-linear estimates given by Linares and Pastor in \cite{Linares2009}.
-In particular, we carefully keep track of the power of time involved in the estimates as it is central for the analysis of the lower bound for the blow-up rate.
-In a second stage, we will extend to 2D mZK the ideas of Colliander et. al. \cite{Colliander}, already based on previous arguments used for the heat equation by Weissler \cite{Weissler} and later extended to nonlinear Schr\"{o}dinger equations by Cazenave and Weissler \cite{CW}.
+In this work, we provide a lower bound on the blow-up rate for solutions to mZK and gZK models in 2D.
+Our analysis relies on the local well-posedness results of Linares and Pastor \cite{Linares2009,LinaresPastor} in $H^s,$ $s>3/4$.
+The approach is to start with some important linear estimates given by Faminskii \cite{Faminskii}, and then move on to non-linear estimates given by Linares and Pastor in \cite{Linares2009,LinaresPastor} for the mZK and gZK, respectively.
+In particular, in both cases, we carefully keep track of the power of time involved in the estimates, as it is central for the analysis of the lower bound for the blow-up rate.
+In a second stage, we will extend to 2D gZK the ideas of Colliander et. al. \cite{Colliander}, already based on previous arguments used for the heat equation by Weissler \cite{Weissler} and later extended to nonlinear Schr\"{o}dinger equations by Cazenave and Weissler \cite{CW}.
 More precisely,